Brian Anderson (sportscaster): National work

 In 2018, Anderson once again served as lead play-by-play announcer during the MLB postseason in place of Johnson, who stepped aside due to blood clots and being advised not to fly.
 In this role, Anderson was on the call of the first-ever Division Series featuring the New York Yankees and Boston Red Sox.

 In 2010, TBS named him as play-by play announcer on Sunday MLB on TBS regular season broadcasts.

 In addition, Anderson started calling NCAA basketball games for ESPN during the 2009–2010 season.

-In 2012, he began calling NCAA basketball games for the Big Ten Network, concluding in covering the early rounds of the Big Ten Basketball tournament.
+In 2012, he began calling basketball games for the Big Ten Network, concluding in covering the early rounds of the Big Ten Basketball tournament.

 Since 2012, Anderson has called play-by-play for Turner Sports and CBS's coverage of the NCAA Division I men's basketball tournament and NBA.

 In 2013, he was named lead host for TNT's exclusive coverage of the PGA Grand Slam of Golf.

 Anderson is currently a play-by-play announcer for Fox College Hoops.

 Anderson replaced an ailing Marv Albert to call undefeated Kentucky's thrilling 68–66 win over Notre Dame at the 2015 NCAA Midwest Regional final in Cleveland, Ohio.
 He also served as commentator for the Michigan State Spartans team cast during their Final Four game against Duke.

 Beginning in 2014, Anderson added NBA on TNT duties to his resume, usually in a fill-in position or as a 3rd announcer when TNT features a rare tripleheader that night, such as on MLK day.
 He also extensively covers the first two rounds of the NBA playoffs in this position.
 Until 2021, Wisconsin Badgers play-by-play man Matt Lepay substituted for him on Fox Sports Wisconsin for Brewers games when Anderson was away calling the NBA.